Disentangling photon rings beyond General Relativity with future radio-telescope arrays: The model: synthetic data

 Further, we specify the geometry of the rings.
 The outer ring is kept at fixed diameter, $d_1=42\,\text{$\mu$as}$, again inspired by the EHT observation of M87* \cite{EventHorizonTelescope:2019dse}.
 We do not vary the widths $\omega_{1,2}$ of both rings.
 Finally, the diameter of the second ring, $d_2$, is changed implicitly, by varying the separation $s$ between the two rings.
 The relation between separation and diameter is given by $d_2=d_1-2s$.

-From a simple Gaussian blurring of the images (cf.~Figs.~\ref{fig:multiring-KRZ}-\ref{fig:multiring-horizonless}), we expect that the separation $s$ and the relative flux density $\Delta F$ are the most relevant parameters to determine the detectability of a second ring, at least in the limit of relatively thin rings which is realized in our examples.
+From a simple Gaussian blurring of the images (cf. third and bottom rows in Fig.~\ref{fig:motivation_images}), we expect that the separation $s$ and the relative flux density $\Delta F$ are the most relevant parameters to determine the detectability of a second ring, at least in the limit of relatively thin rings which is realized in our examples.
 We thus visualize in Fig.~\ref{fig:s-DeltaF-plane} where the specific examples, which motivate our study, are located in the $(s,\,\Delta F)$ plane.\\

 To generate synthetic data, we define a flat profile for each ring, based on the auxiliary function

 which is normalized such that \be \int_0^{\infty}dr\, 2\pi r\int_0^{2\pi} d\theta\, \mu(r;d,\omega) = 1. \ee The total resulting flux density profile combines two flat rings and is given by a function of the radius in the image plane as